SheriffOfRobinhood/Subfilter/docs/src/_build/html/_sources/intro.rst.txt

     #.
 Spectral wave cutoff.
     #.
 Spectral cylindrical wave cutoff.
     #.
 Running mean (or 'top-hat').
-    #. or completeness, a 'whole domain' filter in which the resolved field is the horizontal domain average.
+    #.
+For completeness, a 'whole domain' filter in which the resolved field is the horizontal domain average.
 In this case the resolved field has no horizontal dimensions.

 ================
 Input Transforms